Revisiting Precious Memories

 How long does it take to transfer my tapes?

-Can I drop off and pickup my home movies in person?
+Can I drop off and pick up my home movies in person?

 I work from my home and due to privacy and security reasons I don't offer pickup and drop off from my location.
 However, if you live in Guelph I’m happy to come to you for pickup and drop-off.
-For all other customer, shipping is the best option.
+For all other customers, shipping is the best option.

 Do you return my original tapes?